carloscabo/watermark-js/README.md

   // Return the data-URL of image in selector my_watermarked.getDataUrlFromImg( $('selector') );
 ````

-## CORS

-If you are going to work with uploaded images stored in a different server domain, you will need to enable CORS configuration in the third-party storage, in order to let the library work with images.
-For example, if you are using Amazon S3 storage for your images, this is the [CORS documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html#how-do-i-enable-cors).

 ## TO-DO (or not ;)
 - Add vertical constraints to the thumbnails widths